SheetJS/docs.sheetjs.com/docz/docs/06-solutions/01-input.md

   </TabItem>
   <TabItem value="deno" label="Deno">

-[Drash](https://drash.land/drash/) is a framework for Deno's HTTP server.
+[Drash](https://drash.land/drash/) is a HTTP server framework for Deno.
 In a `POST` request handler, the body parser can pull file data into a `Uint8Array`:

 <pre><code parentName="pre" {...{"className": "language-ts"}}>{`\